 Select an action from the Actions list to edit the shortcut for that action.
-All actions are organized into categories by which menu they exist under in the main application window.
+All actions are organized into categories by which menu they exist under in the main application window and the only exception is the Editor category that can be used to edit keys used for the Text Editor or Hex Editor.
 Double-click on the category name (e.g. File, Edit, etc.) to show or hide all the actions in that category.
 The current shortcut key for each action is listed in the Shortcut column.